 In his 14th year at MSU and 29th year overall in intercollegiate athletics, Todd Edwards is in his first year as the Executive Director of Student-Athlete Support Services.
-He previously served as Director of Academic Services for Student-Athletes as well as head academic coordinator for the Spartan Football program.
+This appointment follows a long stint serving as Director of Academic Services for Student-Athletes as well as Head Academic Coordinator for the Spartan Football program.
 He oversees academic services for MSU's 25 varsity sport programs, which includes detailed monitoring of degree progress and eligibility.
 The SASS unit also coordinates career services and community outreach for all Spartan student-athletes.

-Over the last 13 seasons (2004-16), Spartan football has produced 183 Academic All-Big Ten selections, including a program-record 22 in 2016.
-MSU had a Big Ten-best 18 Academic All-Big Ten selections in 2005, and 17 during MSU’s Big Ten and Rose Bowl Championship season in 2013.
-During that time, the Spartans have also had nine selections to the Academic All-America team.
+Over the last 14 seasons (2004-17), Spartan football has produced 210 Academic All-Big Ten selections, including a program-record 27 in 2017, marking the second-straight season and third in the last four years for setting a new program record.
+MSU had a Big Ten-best 18 Academic All-Big Ten selections in 2005, and 17 during MSU's Big Ten and Rose Bowl Championship season in 2013.
+During that time, the Spartans have also had 10 selections to the Academic All-America team.
 Edwards has been one of the main reasons why 188 student-athletes have graduated under MSU head coach Mark Dantonio.

 Michigan State has placed three student-athletes in the National Football Foundation Scholar-Athlete Class (Kirk Cousins in 2011; Max Bullough in 2013; Mike Sadler in 2014) in the past six years.
 Sadler became MSU's first four-time Academic All-American and was a finalist for the 2014 William V. Campbell Trophy (nation's top scholar-athlete).
 Bullough also earned first-team Academic All-America accolades in 2013 following his second-team selection in 2012.
 In 2009, Blair White became the program's first Academic All-America First Team selection since 1993 with his 3.89 GPA in human biology.
 Two other former Spartan leaders, center Chris Morris and quarterback Drew Stanton, also received second-team Academic All-America accolades in 2005.
 In addition, six Spartans (Stanton, White, Cousins, Sadler, Jack Allen and Josiah Price) have earned the Big Ten's highest award, the Conference Medal of Honor, for outstanding athletic and academic achievement.